Things To Do In Chattanooga, TN- A Weekend Getaway With Kids

 Chattanooga has no shortage of things to do for the family and is an excellent choice for a family vacation.
 This 3 Day Chattanooga, TN itinerary covers a weekend, but you could easily spend more days exploring downtown and nearby recreation areas.

-Because of its proximity to our hometown of Knoxville, TN, we’ve spent many weekends in this fun and entertaining city.
 We share everything you need to know to plan a fantastic family vacation- where to stay, favorite restaurants, and fun activities for the whole family.

 Chattanooga Is A Fun City With Plenty Of Things To Do With Kids